 Explore Therapy Intensives with Katie

-I began my career at the Sexual Assault Centre of Edmonton (SACE), supporting individuals through trauma, and have been running support groups with the Eating Disorder Support Network of Edmonton (EDSNA) since 2016.
-I practiced at Pine Integrated Health Centre, a perinatal-focused clinic, where I worked with individuals and families during major life transitions.
+I later practiced at Pine Integrated Health Centre, a perinatal-focused clinic, where I worked with individuals and families navigating major life transitions.

 • Founder of Poirier Counselling in Edmonton